Kindergarten: Lisa Kaiser

 Fourth Grade: Rita Schoenheit

-It has been my privilege to work as part of the St. John Fisher community for the past nine years.
+It has been my privilege to work as part of the St. John Fisher community for the past ten years.
 In November 2007, I was hired as a substitute teacher for Robbie McGinty while she was on maternity leave.
 I then worked in the first grade classroom for Joanne Grenz.
 The following school year, I was Amy Lawrence’s assistant in the fourth grade classroom, then I finally received a classroom of my own in 2009.
-My experiences here at St. John Fisher have been very rewarding and it is a blessing to be part of such a wonderful community.
+My experiences here at St. John Fisher have been very rewarding and it is a blessing to be part of such a wonderful community!

 In my free time, I enjoy spending time with my friends and family, cooking meals with my sister, attending trivia, taking trips to the coast, and playing with my precious nieces and nephews.